 Counter offer letter requesting additional compensation

-This candidate uses a polite and confident tone to request the salary they think they deserve and back up their request with impressive achievements that show the value they’ll bring to the organization.
+This candidate uses a polite and confident tone to request the salary they think they deserve and back up their request with achievements that show the value they’ll bring to the organization.

 Additional compensation counter offer letter example (text format)